I began practicing Feldenkrais® in 2008 in order to deal with chronic pain from a neck injury I incurred while snowboarding in 2002.

 After graduating from the 800-hour Rocky Mountain 2 Feldenkrais Professional Training Program, I began working as a Guild Certified Feldenkrais Practitioner®.
 I feel very grateful to have the opportunity to share with others this method and practice that have been so fruitful for me.

-Since 2012, I have been on the editorial board of The Feldenkrais Journal, the annual publication of the Feldenkrais Guild of North America, for which I now serve as Co-Assistant Editor.
-I am also in the PhD program in History at the University of Colorado - Boulder, writing a dissertation on the history of somatic education.
+I work as a developmental editor at Shambhala Publications and am completing a PhD in History at the University of Colorado - Boulder, writing a dissertation on the history of somatic education.